carbonext-tech/api-b2b-docs/docs/core-concepts/authorization.md

 This is the API that will handle client-side requests for our B2B applications.
 First of all, let's see how to create an authorization token in our B2B.

-## POST Authorize client
+## Authorize client [POST]

 `/connect/token`

-This request authorizes the client to log in.
+This request validates the provided credentials and returns the generated tokens

 **Parameter Attributes**